Our Organization

 We are a traditional xuetang 學堂, known in Korea as a hakdang 학당, operating in the technological era and transmitting into English.

-Our academy humbly follows the English lineage of translation developed and perfected by Wing-tsit Chan (1901-1994) which was pioneered by James Legge (1815-1897).
-The Chan-Legge lineage has the distinguishing characteristic of generally following orthodox Confucian transmission—that of Zhu Xi (1130-1200) which formed the basis of Chinese education from 1313 to 1905.
-Both men shared the intention of East-West cultural transmission and thus focused on the traditions that most shaped East Asian civilization.
-Both men lived in the late Qing Dynasty when Confucian education was still the standard, Chan attending a Confucian academy from age five in Guangdong Province, and Legge working in Hong Kong for almost thirty years.
-And both men spent their lives producing translations of the Classics which are both scholarly and good reading.
-Given such accomplishments, some of which cannot be reproduced today, and the benefits of continuing an established English lexicon with which readers are familiar, we honor lineage while daring to make well-considered refinements.
+Our translation follows the English lineage of Wing-tsit Chan (1901–1994), who perfected what James Legge (1815–1897) had pioneered.
+The Legge-Chan lineage is distinguished by its general fidelity to the orthodox Confucian transmission, that of Zhu Xi (1130–1200), which formed the basis of Chinese education from 1313 to 1905.
+Both men shared a commitment to carrying Chinese learning to the West and thus focused on the traditions that most shaped East Asian civilization.
+Both men lived in the late Qing dynasty, when Confucian education was the standard, Chan attending a Confucian academy in Guangdong Province from the age of five, and Legge working in Hong Kong for almost thirty years.
+And both men spent their lives producing translations of the Classics that are at once scholarly and good reading.
+Given such accomplishments, some of which cannot be reproduced today, and the value of continuing an established lexicon familiar to readers, we honor the lineage while daring to make well-considered refinements.